bxparks/rpn83p/docs/USER_GUIDE.md

 it makes sense to take advantage of the larger LCD screen size.

-The purpose of the RPN83P project was to help me learn Z80 programming on a TI calculator, and to convert an old TI calculator into an RPN calculator that I can actually use.
-I hope other people find it useful.
+The purpose of the RPN83P project was to help me learn Z80 programming on a TI calculator, and to convert an old TI calculator into a scientific RPN calculator that I can actually use.
+The host calculator hardware is readily and cheaply available, so I hope other people find it useful.

 ## Installation